srinman/ghrepo2aks/README.md

 ## Managed identity access to deploy workload into AKS

 Create a AKS cluster

 Enable 'Azure AD authentication with Azure RBAC'

-Let's assign RBAC Writer role scoped to devns and prodns namespaces only (commands below.
-You need to assign yourself admin access and create prodns and devns namespaces).
-In real world scenario, most likely, AKS platform administrators create namespaces and creates roles below.
-Roles might be created by security team or platform team and it all depends.
+Let's assign RBAC Writer role scoped to devns and prodns namespaces only (commands below).

+It is assumed that your administrator has created namespaces.
+In this case, you need to give yourself admin access and create the prodns and devns namespaces.
+In a typical scenario, AKS platform administrators would create namespaces and establish roles.
+The creation of roles might be done by either the security team or the platform team, and it depends on the situation.
 ```
 az role assignment create --role "Azure Kubernetes Service Cluster User Role" --assignee "OBJECTIDOFUAMIGOESHERE" --scope /subscriptions/SUBSCRIPTIONIDGOESHERE/resourcegroups/aksgithubrg/providers/Microsoft.ContainerService/managedClusters/aksgithub